US STOCKS-Tech, growth stocks lead Wall Street to lower close as investors focus on interest rates | Business

 US STOCKS-Tech, growth stocks lead Wall Street to lower close as investors focus on interest rates

-Wall Street ended lower on Monday, led by a drop in the Nasdaq, as investors sold tech and big growth names ahead of this week's Federal Reserve meeting and an expected hike in interest rates.
-Developments in the Ukraine-Russia conflict added to investor caution as Russian and Ukrainian delegations held a fourth round of talks on Monday, but no progress was announced, while Russian forces allowed a first convoy of cars to escape Ukraine's besieged port of Mariupol.
+Major U.S. stock indexes closed mostly lower on Monday, led by a more than 2% drop in Nasdaq, as investors sold tech and big growth names ahead of this week's Federal Reserve meeting and an expected hike in interest rates.

 - Country: